NetComposer/nksip/doc/samples/loadtest.md

 # NkSIP Load Tester Sample Application

-This Erlang application is a _SipApp_ implementing a very simple SIP load tester.
+This Erlang application is a _Service_ implementing a very simple SIP load tester.

 Its purpose is to test NkSIP under heavy load, using transports _udp_, _tcp_ and _tls_, and testing _OPTION_ requests, _REGISTER_ requests and _INVITE_ + _ACK_ + _BYE_ call setups.